Ozempic in Malaysia: Cost, Availability & How to Get It Legally in 2026

 Ozempic vs Other GLP-1 Medications

-Your Seimbang doctor will recommend the most appropriate medication based on your health profile, treatment goals, and personal preferences.
-Some patients prefer the convenience of weekly injections, while others may have specific medical reasons for starting with liraglutide.
-Both medications are available through Seimbang, and your doctor can switch you between them if needed during your treatment journey.
+Your Seimbang doctor will recommend the most appropriate medication based on your health profile, treatment goals and tolerability.
+Seimbang doctors prescribe semaglutide- and tirzepatide-based therapy, and can switch you between options if needed during treatment.

 Medical disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Ozempic (semaglutide) is a prescription medication that requires assessment by a licensed physician.
 Pricing information is accurate as of February 2026 and is subject to change.
 Individual results may vary.